 - The ability to communicate nutrition messages effectively to a wide variety of audiences.

-- Hands-on experience in designing and conducting research including identifying research hypotheses, developing surveys, collecting and Analyzing data, as well as interpreting results and write-up.
-All students will be encouraged to publish their work.
+- Hands-on experience in designing and conducting research including identifying research hypotheses, developing surveys, collecting and analyzing data, as well as interpreting results and write-up.

-Applicants to the program must meet the general admission requirements for Sage Graduate School.
-An interview with the Director of graduate Programs in Nutrition is recommended.
+Applicants to the program must meet the general admission requirements for Sage Graduate Schools.
+A GPA of 3.0 or above is required for consideration into the MS.

 Registered Dietitians with Graduate Credits